realStandal/redwood-rls-demo/README.md

 ### 1) Create a user which respects RLS policies

-In order to use row-level security, a database needs to be connected to as a non-superuser which **does not** have the `BYPASSRLS` attribute.
-To check if the configured user will respect RLS policies, a [script](./scripts/check-rls.ts) has been included which does so and prints the results to the console.
-This script can be copy-and-pasted to your own application, depending only on tools provided by RedwoodJS.
+In order to use row-level security, a database needs to be connected to as a non root user which **does not** have the `BYPASSRLS` attribute.
+To check if the configured user will respect RLS policies, a [script](./scripts/check-rls.ts) has been included which prints the results to the console.
+This script can be copy-and-pasted into your application for easy reuse.

 ```bash
 yarn rw exec check-rls
 ```

-To simplify creating a user which respects RLS policies, a [script](./scripts/setup-user.ts) has been included which will prompt you for a username, password, and whether or not there is an existing database the user should have access to.
-This script will use the database configured in `.env.defaults` or `.env` and **should** be ran by a superuser.
+To simplify creating a user which respects RLS policies, another [script](./scripts/setup-user.ts) has been included which will prompt you for a username, password, and whether or not there is an existing database the user should have access to.
+This script will use the database configured in `.env.defaults` or `.env` and **should** be ran by a root user.

 ```bash
 yarn rw exec setup-user